aimxlabs/hello-auth-js/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ---